Category: Information Security and Data Protection

 • The UK Information Commissioner's office has launched a consultation series in early 2024 on how aspects of data protection law should apply to the development and use of generative AI models -- including consultations on (1) web scraping to train generative AI models, (2) purpose limitation in the generative AI lifecycle and (3) accuracy of training data and model outputs.

 • In January 2024, Italian data protection authority Garante notified OpenAI that ChatGPT violates GDPR (at least as applied in Italy).
+These concerns were resolved in April 2024.

 • Many other countries around the world have enacted broad data protection legislation.